Megan (2018 film)

-Megan is a proof of concept film that pays homage to the Cloverfield franchise.
+Megan is an American proof-of-concept film that pays homage to the Cloverfield franchise.
 It was released on YouTube on July 31, 2018 and immediately went viral.

 Synopsis

-When a young Scientist becomes entangled in a military mission to deliver the only antidote that will save mankind, she finds herself not only fighting for survival but also being confronted by demons from her past.
+When a young scientist becomes entangled in a military mission to deliver the only antidote that will save mankind, she finds herself not only fighting for survival but also being confronted by demons from her past.

 Production

-The film was produced by Jean de Meuron and Giuseppe Mercadante, with Olcun Tan producing the VFX.
-Once the script was ready and with the lookbook in hand director Greg Strasz, Giuseppe Mercadante and Jean de Meuron pitched the idea to several leading industry vendors.
+The film was produced by Jean de Meuron, Giuseppe Mercadante and Olcun Tan.
+Once the script was ready and with the lookbook in hand director Greg Strasz, producers Jean de Meuron and Giuseppe Mercadante pitched the idea to several leading industry vendors.
 Companies like RED Digital Cinema, Helinet Aviation, International Studio Services, Dolby and Gradient Effects believed in their vision and decided to support their project.
 The script was written by Giuseppe Mercadante and Greg Strasz on a story written by Jean de Meuron, Giuseppe Mercadante and Greg Strasz.